sriramrokkam/k8s-training/training-vm.md

 **Important:** You need to download an aarch64/ARM64 image of the operating system.
 For Ubuntu, that would be this ISO file: <https://cdimage.ubuntu.com/jammy/daily-live/current/jammy-desktop-arm64.iso>

-In UTM, chose "*Create a New Virtual Machine*", next chose "*Virtualize*", chose "*Linux*" and finally make sure you check "*Use Apple Virtualization*".
+In UTM, chose "*Create a New Virtual Machine*", next chose "*Virtualize*", chose "*Linux*" and finally make sure you leave "*Use Apple Virtualization*" unchecked.
 Do not enable "*Enable Rosetta (x86_64 emulation)*".
 For "*Boot ISO Image*", browse to the OS image you just downloaded.
 On the next page, assign two CPU cores and 4096MiB of memory to the virtual machine.
 Chose a small disk size (20GB is more than enough) and select no "*Shared Directories*".
-After reviewing your settings, simply save and start the VM.
+After reviewing your settings, DO check "*Open VM settings*" then save.
+In popup window, select "*Network*", in Network Mode area, select "*Emulated VLAN*", in Emulated Network Card, select "*Intel Gigabit Ethernet (e1000)*".
+Save and start the VM.

-#### Intel Silicon
+#### Apple Intel

 You will need to download the x86_64/AMD64 image of your operating system.
 For Ubuntu, that would be this ISO file: <https://releases.ubuntu.com/22.04.4/ubuntu-22.04.4-desktop-amd64.iso>

-In UTM, chose "*Create a New Virtual Machine*", next chose "*Virtualize*", chose "*Linux*" and finally make sure you check "*Use Apple Virtualization*".
+In UTM, chose "*Create a New Virtual Machine*", next chose "*Virtualize*", chose "*Linux*" and finally make sure you leave "*Use Apple Virtualization*" unchecked.
 Do not enable "*Enable Rosetta (x86_64 emulation)*".
 For "*Boot ISO Image*", browse to the OS image you just downloaded.
 On the next page, assign two CPU cores and 4096MiB of memory to the virtual machine.
 Chose a small disk size (20GB is more than enough) and select no "*Shared Directories*".
-After reviewing your settings, simply save and start the VM.
+After reviewing your settings, DO check "*Open VM settings*" then save.
+In popup window, select "*Network*", in Network Mode area, select "*Emulated VLAN*", in Emulated Network Card, select "*Intel Gigabit Ethernet (e1000)*".
+Save and start the VM.

 ## Preparing the VM for the Docker/Kubernetes training